-• Working right to left, place the planks on top of previous row leaving a minimum 1/2" expansion space at starting and end walls.
-Using a finish nailer, nail at an angle into the groove of the plank to secure the plank to the wall studs.
+• Working left to right, place the planks on top of previous row leaving a minimum 1/2" expansion space at starting and end walls.
+Using a finish nailer, nail at an angle into the tongue of the plank to secure the plank to the wall studs.
 All nails should be counter-sunk so it does not interfere with the next plank.
-Continue with this method until you have installed the last full plank.
+Continue with this method until you have installed the last full row.
 Fasteners should be long enough to penetrate a minimum of 3/4" into wall studs.

 Continue with this method until you have installed the last full row.